Log-ergodicity: A New Concept for Modeling Financial Markets

 with

-Where $\mu_{t,s}$ is an adapted function of $t$ and $s$, $V_t$ is an arbitrary random process, and $\sigma$ is an adapted bounded integrable function of the random process $V_t$.
-Then, the process $S_t$ is log-ergodic with respect to the ergodic maker operator $\xi_{\delta,W_\delta}^\beta[\cdot]$ defined in \ref{xi}. \end{theorem} In the remaining part of this section, we prove some results that will be used in the proof of the main theorem. \begin{theorem} The stochastic process $Z_\delta$ defined by \ref{zt} is mean ergodic.
-In other words, the positive stochastic process $X_t$ is log-ergodic with respect to ergodic maker operator $\xi_{\delta,W_\delta}^\beta[\cdot]$. \end{theorem} \begin{proof} It follows from \cite{57,21,13} that $Z_\delta$ is a Markov process. $Z_\delta$ is stationary by \cite{58} and \ref{mm}.
+Where $\mu_{t,s}$ is an adapted function of $t$ and $s$, $V_t$ is an arbitrary random process, and $\sigma$ is an adapted function of the random process $V_t$ that satisfies the following conditions: $0<M_1\leq\sigma \leq M_2$ for some positive constants $M_1$ and $M_2$, and $\int_0^t \sigma_s^2ds<\infty$ for all $t>0$.
+Then, the process $S_t$ is partially ergodic. \end{theorem} In the remaining part of this section, we express some results that we use to prove the main theorem. \begin{theorem} The stochastic process $Z_\delta$ defined by \ref{zt} is mean-ergodic.
+In other words, the positive stochastic process $X_t$ is partially ergodic. \end{theorem} \begin{proof} It follows from \cite{57,21,13} that $Z_\delta$ is a Markov process. $Z_\delta$ is stationary by \cite{58} and \ref{mm}.
 Therefore, $Z_\delta$ meets the requirements to be ergodic in the mean, as stated in \cite{59,35,68}.
 Hence, we first evaluate the expectation of the $Z_\delta$ process.